JCqsW97/portfolio-3d/README.md

 https://www.youtube.com/watch?v=S9UQItTpwUQ

-Took me two hours to set up the project / environment, and create the nav bar.
+Took me two hours and a half to set up the project / environment, and create the nav bar.